gabrielgeier/arduino-chrome-dinossaur/README.md

 Basically i used a joystick connected on a circuit board.
 The arduino code output the joystick action (up or down), while the python code listen to it and activate the corresponding keyboard key.

-The arduino code was responsible to print the corresponding keyboard key.

 <p align="center"><img alt="Game overview" src="https://media.giphy.com/media/GEuBtShnphu4yEaDkK/source.gif" /></p>